iamfredrickokereke/Devops-Projects/README.md

 # Devops-webstack-implementation
-This project describes the concepts of Continuous Integration, Continuous Delivery / Deployment and DevOps.
+These projects describes the concepts of Continuous Integration, Continuous Delivery while implementing various web stacks.

 #### Documentation for this project is still in progress